 Do I need to go into quarantine when arriving to Kenya?

 - Anyone entering Kenya will be screened for COVID-19 and might be required to quarantine, based on the results.

 - Arrivals who are showing symptoms must quarantine in a government-approved facility for 14 days, at their own expense.

-- All arrivals from Brunei, Thailand, Kuwait, Pakistan and Ireland are required to quarantine for 14 days in an approved facility, at their own expense.
+- All arrivals from Brunei, Thailand, Kuwait and Qatar are required to quarantine for 14 days in an approved facility, at their own expense.

 Are COVID-19 tests required to travel to Kenya?

 - All arrivals must fill in a health declaration.